 2. Negative presence is worse than no presence.

-When a father or stepfather treats a child in a harsh or critical way, it is worse for the child than if that parental figure leaves, as long as the remaining
+When a parent treats a child in a harsh or critical way, it is worse for the child than if that parental figure leaves, as long as the remaining parent

 negativity is permanently disabling to the child.

 3. Single parenting is part of the risk factor.

 It isn't just hard because Dad left.
 It's hard because Mom is single parenting.
 Parenting is hard enough; single parenting will earn you angel wings.
 The

 risk for your kids is less that they don't have a dad than that Mom is so overwhelmed.
 Can a single parent raise great kids?
 Of course!
 But you don't